WGLab/biocluster/06 SGE administration.md

 accounting_summary FALSE
 ```

-add a new pe such as smp
+To add a new pe such as smp
 first edit a file `pe.txt`

 ```